yigitaktan/PerfmonSetup/README.md

 \[MYINSTANCENAME]:Access Methods\Table Lock Escalations/sec
 ```

-If you want to see a list of Perfmon counters that you can use within counter.txt, you can use the [Get-Counter](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.diagnostics/get-counter?view=powershell-7.1) cmdlet.
+If you want to see a list of Perfmon counters that you can use within `counter.txt`, you can use the [Get-Counter](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.diagnostics/get-counter?view=powershell-7.1) cmdlet.

 ## Running the script
-The script requires Administrator privileges.
+The script requires administrator privileges.
 If you don't run Command Prompt or PowerShell IDE with administrator privileges, you will encounter the following warning message.

 ![image](https://user-images.githubusercontent.com/51110247/134901242-243be960-6f8f-4379-a853-4c61c9992248.png)